 - Ability to work in a collaborative, interdisciplinary research environment alongside specialists in other domains

 - A commitment to encourage an inclusive culture, as proven through your application materials

 To apply for the Barbara McClintock Fellowship:

-- Submit a single PDF file containing your cover letter, CV, and a 3-5 page research proposal by July 29, 2022.
+- Click "Apply for Job" on this page and submit a single PDF file containing your cover letter, CV, and a 3 to 5 page research proposal.

-- You can email email@example.com with any questions or for help identifying a staff member to provide a Sandia perspective on your proposed research.
+- You may email firstname.lastname@example.org with any questions or for help identifying a staff member to provide a Sandia perspective on your proposed research.

-- Complete applications received no later than July 29, 2022, will receive full consideration.
-Selections are anticipated by September 30, 2022.
+- Complete applications received no later than 5 pm Pacific Time, November 21, 2023, will receive full consideration.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or veteran status and any other protected class under state or federal law.